brockpetrie/dynamictextgroup/README.markdown

 -  Wrap my head around how params could work with this field
 -  Get filtering working
--  Allow for specific subfields to be required
+-  DONE: Allow for specific subfields to be required
 -  DONE: Throw a warning when user has duplicate field labels
 -  DONE: Implement Field Editor